Chris Arkell, Co-Founder

 KAYELLE ARCHIE, CREW MEMBER

 Kayelle spent her time growing up living on a farm in 100 Mile House with her grandparents.
-She got put to work at an early age taking care of the cattle, horses, sheep, goats, chickens, geese, pigs, the list goes on!
-She also worked as a farm hand in the Cariboo helping train horses too.
+She got put to work at an early age taking care of the cattle, sheep, goats, chickens, geese, pigs and also worked as a farm hand in the Cariboo helping train horses too.

-Did you know that she also worked for an industrial reforestation for a few years too.
+Did you know that she also worked for an industrial reforestation for a few years?
 Her experience transfers well into the work she does at Sea to Sky Removal.
 Plus, one of her pet peeves is littering, so she has a knack for recycling and keeping all sites clean and green.

 Kayelle believes hard work pays off, and it's true, she is not afraid to get dirty and work hard but being a good mom certainly trumps everything.